Tumbaga: Composition and properties

-Tumbaga can be treated with a simple acid, like citric acid, to dissolve copper off the surface.
+Tumbaga can be treated with a carboxylic acid, such as oxalic acid, to dissolve copper off the surface.
 What remains is a shiny layer of nearly pure gold on top of a harder, more durable copper-gold alloy sheet.
 This process is referred to as depletion gilding.

 Use and function

-Tumbaga was widely used by the pre-Columbian cultures of South and Central America to make religious objects.
+Tumbaga was widely used by the pre-Columbian cultures of Central and South America to make religious objects, as they considered gold a sacred metal.
 Like most gold alloys, tumbaga was versatile and could be cast, drawn, hammered, gilded, soldered, welded, plated, hardened, annealed, polished, engraved, embossed, and inlaid.

-The proportion of gold to copper in artifacts varies widely; items have been found with as much as 97% gold while others instead contain 97% copper.
+The proportion of gold to copper in artifacts varies widely; some items have been found with as much as 97% gold while others contain 97% copper.
 Some tumbaga has also been found to be composed of metals besides gold and copper, up to 18% of the total mass of the tumbaga.

 Tumbaga objects were often made using a combination of the lost wax technique and depletion gilding.
 An alloy of varying proportions of copper, silver, and gold (typically in a percentage ratio of 80:15:5) was cast.
-After removal it was burned, turning surface copper into copper oxide, which was then mechanically removed The object was then placed in an oxidizing solution likely composed of sodium chloride (salt) and ferric sulfate.
+It was burned after removal, turning surface copper into copper oxide, which was mechanically removed.
+The object was placed in an oxidizing solution, likely composed of sodium chloride (salt) and ferric sulfate.
 This dissolved the silver from the surface, leaving only gold.
 When viewed through a microscope, voids appear where the copper and silver had been.